Peng Chau

 Peng Chau is a small island located off the north-eastern coast of Lantau Island, Hong Kong.
 It is known locally for its temples, fishing industry and seafood.

 Geography

 Peng Chau has an area of 0.99 km² and a perimeter of about 5 km.
 The tallest point of the island is Finger Hill (手指山), which is 95 m in height.

 In 2003, the island underwent land degradation restorative work.

 Administration

-Politically, Peng Chau is part of Peng Chau & Hei Ling Chau constituency of the Islands District Council.
+Politically, Peng Chau is part of the Peng Chau & Hei Ling Chau constituency of the Islands District Council.

-The executive branch of the government of the island included department of the Islands District Office of the Home Affairs Department.
+The government’s executive branch of the island includes the department of the Islands District Office of the Home Affairs Department.

 The local police station belongs to the Cheung Chau Division of the Marine Police.

 Features

 There are several temples on Peng Chau, including: